In this privacy statement ("Statement"), the terms:-

 Note: Disabling cookies will prevent some websites from working correctly, and may mean that you are prompted to re-enter information that would normally have been stored in a cookie.

-Glaze reserves the right to amend, modify or revise any point described in this policy through a written notice on its website www.glazegalway.com.
+Galway reserves the right to amend, modify or revise any point described in this policy through a written notice on its website www.glazegalway.com.
 If you do not agree by such amendments, you may contact us within 30 days of such notification.
-Your continued relationship with Glaze will be considered as an acceptance to all the amendments.
+Your continued relationship with Galway will be considered as an acceptance to all the amendments.

 In the event of inconsistency or discrepancy between the English version and any of the other linguistic versions of this Website and its content, the English language version shall prevail.